Zombiebattler/ConversionCat/README.md

 ConversionCat is an efficient script designed to facilitate the seamless conversion of files within directories.
 Whether you have a vast collection of documents, images, or media files that need transformation, this program offers a simple and intuitive solution to automate the process, saving you valuable time and effort.

+## !!! there are currently some bugs when converting specific file types !!!

 ![](images/bild1.png)